 Each term the student must be registered for at least 36 academic units, with additional electives such as from PA/PE/HSS allowed on top of the 36.
 An ability to explain concepts and to verbally present one's work is vital to a successful career in research and/or teaching.
-To this end, all graduate students inFAeroastrophysics are required to serve as teaching assistants during their second year, and to make oral presentations as part of the course Ay 141, 3 terms of which must be taken every year by all students beginning in their second year.
+To this end, all graduate students in Astrophysics are required to serve as teaching assistants during their second year, and to make oral presentations as part of the course Ay 141, which must be taken every term during the academic year, by all students beginning in their second year and continuing through graduation.